Categories

 Sweet Nut Clusters Recipe For Your Sweeties

 On our last major hike, I purchased from Costco a bag of Cashew Clusters.
 And, as with all new foods, I looked at the ingredients and say to myself: I can make that! ha ha.
 So, that is what I did.
+Not saying you can’t make this another way, but I wanted to copy the package exactly!
 The ingredients on the bag were:

 Cashews, Almonds, Cane Sugar, Pumpkin Seed Kernels, Rice Syrup, Sea Salt and Honey.